FUKUOKA

 Mizutaki, a Fukuoka hot pot specialty.
 Pieces of chicken, carrot, mushrooms, and green veggies swim in a chicken broth.
 Two chopsticks hold up a piece of cooked chicken

-If you’re not sold on the motsunabe, and aren’t swayed by assurances like “It tastes just like chicken,” then there’s another style of Fukuoka hot pot you might enjoy.
-Mizutaki is a hot pot dish made with chicken stock, chicken meat, and chicken dumplings.
-The flavor is pure, unadulterated chicken.
 Of course, there are additional ingredients like cabbage, carrots, tofu, and shirataki noodles to bulk it up, but you won’t forget who the real star of the show is.
 The citrusy ponzu sauce gives a much-needed brightness to the dish, complementing the natural sweetness of the veggies and the savoriness of the meat.

-4. Fukuoka Amaou Strawberries
+4. Fukuoka Amaou strawberries

 A close-up of a ruby red strawberry with a green tuft of leaves, held on the palm of someone's hand

-Japan takes its fruits seriously, so when we say Hakata Amaou Strawberries are Japan’s reigning strawberry champion, you know the title carries some weight.
+Japan takes its fruits seriously, so when Hakata Amaou Strawberries are crowned as Japan’s strawberry champion, you know the title carries some weight.
 Only grown in Fukuoka prefecture, Hakata Amaou strawberries are large, ruby-red, and succulent, bursting with sweet juice.
-Highly prized in Japan, these strawberries are also exported to Hong Kong and Taiwan.
-Strawberry picking is a popular activity from winter through spring in Fukuoka, but April is the best time to try it.

 5. Mentaiko